- Why is DART important?

 The growing array of tools – powerful high-level programming languages, distributed data storage and computation, visualization tools, statistical modeling, and machine learning – along with a staggering array of big data sources, has the potential to empower people to make better and more timely decisions in science, business, and society.
 However, there remain fundamental barriers to practical application and acceptance of data analytics, any one of which could derail or impede its full development and contributions.

-DART research will systematically investigate key aspects of these three barriers and develop novel, integrated solutions to address them by operating as a true, multi-institution, multi-disciplinary data science research center, in which faculty and students from campuses across the state work together on targeted problems important to the research community and the economy of Arkansas.
+DART research will systematically investigate key aspects of these four barriers and develop novel, integrated solutions to address them by operating as a true, multi-institution, multi-disciplinary data science research center and educational ecosystem, in which faculty and students from campuses across the state work together on targeted problems important to the research community and the economy of Arkansas.

 Big Data Management